-Governors have an overview of the SEN Policy and are involved in monitoring provision and resources for SEND children.
-The SEN Governor will visit the school to liaise with the SENCo and Headteacher.
+Governors have an overview of the SEND Policy and are involved in monitoring provision and resources for SEND children.
+The SEND Governor will visit the school to liaise with the SENDCo and Headteacher every term.

 Where can you find our SEN policy?